mq1/arch-deploy/README.md

 # My script for installing arch

-It is intended to work (sometimes) for my devices, feel free to look around
+It is intended to work (sometimes) on my desktop and my laptop, feel free to look around

 ## Usage: